WorkSpacesPro/icp/pages/docs.md

 <p>This line is separated from the one above by two newlines, so it will be a <em>separate paragraph</em>.</p>

-<p>This line is also a separate paragraph, but…
-This line is only separated by a single newline, so it’s a separate line in the <em>same paragraph</em>.</p>
 <details>

     <summary class="text-monospace">View Code...</summary><figure class="highlight"><pre><code class="language-liquid" data-lang="liquid">Here's a line for us to start with.